Coronavirus (COVID-19) FAQs – international airlines operating to Australia

 Are travellers to Australia from New Zealand on a ‘green zone’ flight required to have a test and wear a mask during the flight?

 No they are not required to have a pre-departure test.
-They are required to wear a mask during the flight and on-arrival at the airport.
+All travellers are required to wear a mask during the flight and on-arrival at the airport.

 Is the negative PCR test required to be conducted 72 hours before the passenger’s first flight or before arrival in Australia?